← Back to Blog

 That's not marginal.
 That's a structural advantage.

 Page speed is a design decision.
-Every second of load time costs approximately 7% in conversions.
+Every additional second of load time costs approximately 7% in conversions.
 A site that loads in three seconds instead of one doesn't just feel slower — it loses measurably more visitors before they've seen anything.

-The Cost of Waiting
+The cost of waiting

 There's a tempting calculation founders make: we'll invest in design once we have more revenue.
 The problem is that design is partly how you get more revenue in the first place.